nautechsystems/nautilus_trader/docs/1_getting_started/2_quick_start.md

 ## Writing a trading strategy

-Nautilus includes a handful of indicators built-in, in this example we will use a MACD indicator to build a simple trading strategy.
+NautilusTrader includes a handful of indicators built-in, in this example we will use a MACD indicator to build a simple trading strategy.
 You can read more about [MACD here](https://www.investopedia.com/terms/m/macd.asp), so this indicator merely serves as an example without any expected alpha.
+There is also a way of registering indicators to receive certain data types, however in this example we manually pass the received `QuoteTick` to the indicator in the `on_quote_tick` method.

 ```python
 from nautilus_trader.trading.strategy import TradingStrategy, TradingStrategyConfig